 Locate the tow eye.
-The tow eye is located under the carpet in the front trunk.
+The tow eye is located in the front trunk.

-2. Release the tow eye cover by pressing firmly on its top right perimeter until it pivots inward, then gently pulling the raised section toward you.
+2. Release the front tow eye cover by pressing firmly on its top right perimeter until it pivots inward, then gently pulling the raised section toward you.

-NOTE: The tow eye cover is connected to the vehicle's black negative (-) terminal.
+NOTE: The front tow eye cover is connected to the vehicle's black negative (-) terminal.